 Time Out 4: Think of an area of your practice or the service you work in which might benefit from being evaluated; what questions would you seek to answer?

+Process of service evaluation

+In order to complete an evaluation, a process can be used, shown below in Figure 1 and described further in the following sections of the article.

+Figure 1- Process of service evaluation

 How do evaluators plan to undertake evaluation?